Kneaded That

 Why you'll love this recipe

-• True pound cake texture with a soft, tight crumb
+• True pound cake texture.
+A soft, tight, classic crumb that slices cleanly.

 Jump to: